 Health Insurance by Province: What’s Covered in Canada

-The Canada Health Act splits the responsibility for providing public health care between the federal Government of Canada and the provincial and territorial governments.
-The federal government provides funding and upholds 5 standards for provincial and territorial healthcare systems:
+Canada’s health care system splits the responsibility for providing universal public health insurance between the federal Government of Canada and the provincial and territorial governments.

 Who is eligible for public health insurance in Canada?